Accidents Will Happen (Degrassi: The Next Generation): Part Two

-Manny schedules a doctor’s appointment to confirm her pregnancy.
-Craig, still enthusiastic about the pregnancy, gifts Manny a book of potential names for the baby.
+Manny schedules a doctor's appointment to confirm her pregnancy.
+Craig, still excited about the pregnancy, gifts Manny a book of potential names for the baby.
 When Craig's ex-girlfriend Ashley (Melissa McIntyre) discovers the book, she furiously announces to the whole school that Manny and Craig are going to have a baby.
 After hearing several snide remarks and comments, Manny breaks down in the bathroom, leading Emma to comfort her; Emma suggests Manny and Craig babysit her baby brother, Jack, to help train them as future parents.
-Meanwhile, J.T. has finally had enough of Liberty’s (Sarah Barrable-Tishauer) crush on him, and he tells her to move on.
+Meanwhile, J.T. has finally had enough of Liberty's (Sarah Barrable-Tishauer) crush on him, and he tells her to move on.
 Liberty grows a crush on Sean (Daniel Clark) after she is paired with him for a history project; Sean rejects Liberty and instead introduces her to his friend, Towerz (Travis Donegan).

 Manny and Craig fail miserably at babysitting Jack, but Craig still wants to raise the baby with Manny; she objects, however, deciding that having a baby at this time of her life would ruin her plans for the future.
 Emma, who is opposed to abortion, becomes furious when Manny wants to get an abortion; she instead encourages Manny to put the baby up for adoption.

 Manny argues with Craig after revealing she wants to get an abortion.
-Emma, overhearing the argument, steps in and defends Manny, stating that while she disapproves of Manny’s decision, it is Manny's body and ultimately her choice.
+Emma, overhearing the argument, steps in and defends Manny, stating that while she disapproves of Manny's decision, it is Manny's body and ultimately her choice.
 Manny tearfully confesses her pregnancy to her mother.
 Her mother is supportive of the decision and drives her to an abortion clinic.